 You're really making your way along, celebrate with a friend and a cold drink!!
-Look back to the yellow bag and grab the 35mm spacers, M5-50mm bolts, and nylon washers and also grab the NEMA 23 stepper motors out of the motor box.
-You'll be inserting four M5-50mm bolts into the four holes on each motor, alongside an aluminum spacer and a nylon washer.
+Look back to the yellow bag and grab the 35mm spacers, M5-50mm bolts, and also grab the NEMA 23 stepper motors out of the motor box.
+You'll be inserting four M5-50mm bolts into the four holes on each motor, alongside an aluminum spacer.
 These assemblies will attach to each axis of the machine.